begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 ### EXAMPLE

-The following example opens the file SLIPPERS to the file variable DSCB, then creates an active sorted select list of record IDs.
+The following example opens the file SLIPPERS, then creates an active sorted select list of record IDs.
 The READNEXT statement assigns the first record ID in the select list to the variable
 @ID, then prints it.